How to Spend 3 Days in Lisbon

 Go on a Walking Tour

-When traveling in Europe, I often start my trips with a walking tour to get a better picture of the city and to learn about the best spots to further explore.
+When traveling in Europe, I often start my trips with a walking tour to get a better picture of the city and to learn about the best spots to explore further.
 Our hostel arranged daily free (tip-based) walking tours with Wild Walkers Lisbon.
-Our tour guide Marco was a Portuguese-native, hilarious, and very knowledgeable.
-He gave us a great overview of the Baixia Chiado neighborhood and provided us with fantastic recommendations of things to do, places to eat, and the best photo spots in Lisbon.
+Our tour guide, Marco, was a Portuguese native, hilarious, and knowledgeable.
+He gave us an excellent overview of the Baixia Chiado neighborhood and fantastic recommendations of things to do, places to eat, and the best photo spots in Lisbon.

 Pro Tip:

 Lisbon isn’t nicknamed the “City of Seven Hills” for no reason.
-It is extremely hilly and sometimes slippery.
-Be sure to wear comfortable shoes with a good grip.
+It is incredibly hilly and sometimes slippery, so wear comfortable shoes with a good grip.

 Attend a Fado Show

-Fado is traditional Portuguese music, that features guitars and soulful singing about life and struggle.
-Although, I don’t understand Portuguese, I certainly felt the passion through the music.
-Per the suggestion of Marco, we caught a Fado show at a traditional bar,Β Tasco do Chico.
-We arrived at 7pm and lucked out on getting a spot without a reservation. Β Before the show started, we ate delicious tapa style dishes at the bar.
+Fado is traditional Portuguese music with guitars and soulful singing about life and struggle.
+Although I don’t understand Portuguese, I certainly felt the passion through the music.
+Per Marco’s suggestion, we caught a Fado show at a traditional bar, Tasco do Chico.
+We arrived at 7 p.m. and lucked out on getting a spot without a reservation.
+Before the show started, we ate delicious tapa-style dishes at the bar.

 Pro Tip:

-As shown by the many celebrity pictures on their wall, Tasco do Chico, is very popular among locals and tourists alike.
+The many celebrity pictures on their wall show that Tasco do Chico is very popular among locals and tourists.
 Make a reservation in advance.
 Although we lucked out by getting a spot, it wasn’t the best location.

 Grab a Drink at a Rooftop Bar